 Whilst it may never be possible – nor even desirable – to completely align the needs of the charities, corporate and governmental sectors, [email protected]’s ability to record, allocate and analyse time and expense information can help make this easier.

 Whilst volunteers and employees in a not-for-profit environment may feel that administrative tasks are irrelevant, donors increasingly require a record of the actual hours worked on specific projects.

 To be successful and achieve user acceptance, a timesheet and expense system, therefore, must be easy to use and allow the employee to be guided, as far as possible, into completing their details correctly.

 For accounting purposes, time and costs may need to be allocated across a variety of different donors – for example, a worker’s time spent managing an in-country administrative office may need to be spread over several different donors, for whom projects are being carried out.

 Our solutions ensure that Managers and Employees can focus their attention on worthwhile projects rather than administration.

-time@work has extensive reporting and analytical powers to suit the most demanding requirements of a Not for Profit organisation.
+[email protected] has extensive reporting and analytical powers to suit the most demanding requirements of a Not for Profit organisation.
 Sample reports include:

 A Global Charitable Organisation runs projects throughout the world.
 Their operations in Central Asia do work which is co-funded by the United States government in the form of USAID (United States Agency for International Development).